 - 1. Back up previous IWSx settings. - 2.
-Install IWSVA 6.0. - 3.
+Install IWSVA 6.5. - 3.
 Import the previously backed up configuration file to the new IWSVA machine.
-If you are migrating from a source IWSVA 5.6 to a target IWSVA 6.0, and both devices are configured in standalone mode, you can choose to perform a full or partial migration.
+If you are migrating from a source IWSVA to a target IWSVA 6.5, and both devices are configured in standalone mode, you can choose to perform a full or partial migration.
 Otherwise, by default, only a partial migration is performed. - 4.
-You can access the Web console to configure new IWSVA 6.0 features that are not in IWSVA 3.1, IWSS 3.1 Linux/Windows, IWSVA 5.0, IWSVA 5.1, IWSVA 5.1 SP1, IWSVA 5.5, or IWSVA 5.6.

-Note: After the migration process completes, the default settings imported for IWSVA 6.0 features will apply.
+You can access the Web console to configure new IWSVA 6.5 features. - Note: After the migration process completes, the default settings imported for IWSVA 6.5 features will apply.